 In most cases of normal range of motion when it's produces pain it does means that stretching along shouldn't be applied , but post-isometric relaxation techniques, in order to balance energy within the same muscles, which will correct muscular assembly work, will increase the joints stability etc.

 Today we have to recommend, and teach home programs for self-massage including stretchings.
 It's difficult to sustain results when client receives treatments only in the office.

-Please click this link to my DVD, where I demonstrate post-isometric relaxation techniques on many body parts, and much much more.
+Please click this link to my medical massage educational video, where I demonstrate post-isometric relaxation techniques on many body parts, and much much more.

 As for me, I constantly provide myself with self massage as well as utilize post- isometric relaxation techniques .
 Please be advised that relaxation techniques means stretchings.
 Dr. Karel Lewwit who developed and proposed this techniques, under relaxation meant normalization of muscular resting tone , which is possible when pathological changes within muscles are eliminated.
 When normalization is completed, one can use stretchings only.

 These is great material to use for self-care, and then to learn it and teach your clients.

 Sign up and be the first to hear about latest special offers & updates.